wso2/cellery-samples/cells/hello-world/README.md

     --------------------------------------------------------
     ```

-2. As mentioned above in the [hello-world.bal](hello-world.bal), it's looking for runtime parameters `VHOST_NAME` and `HELLO_NAME`,
+2. As mentioned above in the [hello-world.bal](hello-world.bal), `VHOST_NAME` and `HELLO_NAME` are used as input parameters to the `hello` component.
-and if it's available then it'll will be using those as vhost and greeting name.
-Therefore run the built cellery image with ‘cellery run’ command,
+Therefore, run the hello-world cell image with ‘cellery run’ command with input parameters `my-hello-world.com` for `VHOST_NAME`, and your name for `HELLO_NAME`
-and pass `my-hello-world.com` for `VHOST_NAME`, and your name for `HELLO_NAME` as shown below.
+as shown below to change the hello-world cell's default behaviour.
     ```
     $ cellery run <DOCKER_HUB_ORG/hello-world-cell:1.0.0 -e VHOST_NAME=my-hello-world.com -e HELLO_NAME=WSO2 -n my-hello-world
        ✔ Extracting Cell Image  <DOCKER_HUB_ORG/hello-world-cell:1.0.0